speech-translator-ext/speech-translator-readme/TROUBLESHOOTING.md

 **Known issues**

+- **Speech recognition engine (Web Speech API) may not work in the Edge Browser temporarily while Microsoft is fixing the issue.
+You can find more information about status and provide some feedback [here](https://techcommunity.microsoft.com/discussions/edgeinsiderdiscussions/web-speech-api-not-working-in-edge-v-147/4514880).**

 - For **Windows** users: To select the correct audio source in **Chrome**, set your capture device to **"Default Communication Device"** in the system recording settings and on the `chrome://settings/content/microphone` page too, just in case.
 In **Microsoft Edge**, ensure the correct device is selected on the `edge://settings/content/microphone` page.
 - If you want to use the extension on the websites that belong to Meta (facebook.com, instagram.com, whatsapp.com, etc.) and tiktok.com, please start the translation in a popup window or in a side panel (buttons on the left side from **START LISTENING**).
 - Speech recognition sometimes works poorly in Google Chrome with certain languages (like Japanese).
 If you experience a such issue, please try to use the extension in [Microsoft Edge](https://www.microsoft.com/edge).